mad4octos/Annotator_GUI/README.md

 Positive click types should be used to mark where the object is located.
 Typically, only one positive click is necessary to segment a well-contrasted object.

 Negative click types can be used to mark where the object is __not__ located.
 Typically, these should only be used when correcting SAM2 mask outputs, because they can confuse SAM2 and impair performance if used too much.
+> [!NOTE]
+> WE have not found negative clickpoints to be useful in improving SAM2 performance.

 Bite clicks can be used to mark the location of bites, or any other discrete behavioral event.